mateusvictor/Todo-App/README.md

 # Todo-App
-A To-Do app with user registration made using Django 3.1 to learn CRUD.
+A To-Do application with user registration designed to learn CRUD operations using the Django framework.